 Earn your first 100,000 transferable Ultimate Rewards points

-The Chase Sapphire Preferred credit card welcome bonus of 100,000 Chase Ultimate Rewards points after spending $4,000 in the first three month is worth at least $1250.
+The Chase Sapphire Preferred credit card welcome bonus of 100,000 Chase Ultimate Rewards points after spending $4,000 in the first three months is worth at least $1250.
 But you can potentially get even more value out of those points by using transfer partners.
-100,000 Ultimate Rewards points can be converted to 100,000 airline miles in 10 different airline programs.
-This card also earns 2 points per dollar on travel and dining spend.
+100,000 Ultimate Rewards points can be converted to 100,000 airline miles in 11 different airline programs.

 Amex Rates and Fees: